Beamer History, Family Crest & Coats of Arms

 Early Notables of the Beamer family (pre 1700)

-More information is included under the topic Early Beamer Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Beamer Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beamer family to Ireland